Staacks/gbinterceptor/pcb/README.md

 # GB Interceptor PCB

 These are the design files for the PCB of the GB Interceptor.
-See the build guide in the main Readme for details.
+See the [build guide](https://github.com/Staacks/gbinterceptor/wiki/Build-guide) for details.

 # License